 The Company has continued to raise capital.
 Management believes the proceeds from these offerings, future offerings, and the Company's anticipated revenue, provides an opportunity to continue as a going concern.
-If additional funding is required, the Company plans to obtain working capital from either debt or equity financing from the sale of common stock, preferred stock, and/or convertible debentures.
+If additional funding is required, the Company plans to obtain working capital from either debt or equity financing from the sale of common stock, preferred stock, and/or convertible debentures or from the sale of a product line/business.
 Obtaining such working capital is not assured.

 In the opinion of Management, the Unaudited Condensed Consolidated Financial Statements include all adjustments that are necessary for the fair presentation of Workhorse's respective financial conditions, results of operations and cash flows for the interim periods presented.
 Such adjustments are of a normal, recurring nature.
 Intercompany balances and transactions are eliminated in consolidation.
 The results of operations and cash flows for the interim periods presented may not necessarily be indicative of full-year results.
-It is suggested that these financial statements be read in conjunction with the audited consolidated financial statements and notes thereto of Workhorse contained in its Annual Report on Form 10-K for the year ended December 31, 2017.
+It is suggested that these financial statements be read in conjunction with the audited consolidated financial statements and notes thereto of Workhorse contained in its Annual Report on Form 10-K for the year ended December 31, 2017, as amended.